lanceman2/Quickstream_dev/README.md

   method and run *./configure* and *make dist*.
 - Files in the source are located in the same relative path of files that they are most directly related to in the installed paths.
+- All filter modules do not share the global variable space that came from the module.
+Particular filter modules may be loaded more than once.
+  Most module loading systems do not consider this case, but with simple filters there is a good chance you may want to load a filter more than once.
+As a result of this he filter module writer may choose to dynamically create objects, or make them statically.
+In either case the data in the modules stays accessible only in that module.
+Modules that wish to shared variables with other modules may do so by using other non-filter DSOs (dynamic shared objects), basically any other library than itself.